yandaudrey/Dh140-final-project/FinalProject/readme.md

 ### Justification
 My project is in progress.
 It already contained blueprint annotations and a portion of demonstration of 3D modeling.
-But there is a shortage of qualitative analyses, such as text analysis and networking analysis to make this project more complete.
+But there is a shortage of qualitative analyses, such as text analysis and network analysis to make this project more complete.
-If I can integrate networking analysis into this project, it will help readers understand how the completion of these two buildings associated fields of cinema, business, architecture, and science.
+If I can integrate network analysis into this project, it will help readers understand how the completion of these two buildings associated fields of cinema, business, architecture, and science.
 The stake of this project is a limitation of archival research.
 Due to the limited  time, I can only collect data from <em>The Los Angeles News</em>.
 However, there are still a lot of newspaper articles surrounding these two buildings that I am not able to explore this quarter.